a language for image processing and computational photography

-Halide is a new programming language designed to make it easier to write high-performance image processing code on modern machines.
-Its current front end is an embedding in C++.
-Hardware targets include x86-64/SSE, ARM v7/NEON, and CUDA.
+Halide is a programming language designed to make it easier to write high-performance image and array processing code on modern machines.
+Halide currently targets:

 The following function defines and sets the schedule for a 3x3 box filter defined as a series of two 3x1 passes: